-Received: 9 February 2013 Accepted: 21 March 2013 Citation: European Neurological Review, 2013;8(1):62-4 DOI:10.17925/ENR.2013.08.01.62 Correspondence: Antonios Kerasnoudis, Department of Neurology, St Josef-Hospital, Ruhr University, Gudrunstr 56, 44791 Bochum, Germany.
+Received: February 9, 2013 Accepted: March 21, 2013 Citation: US Neurology, 2013;9(1):52-4 DOI: 10.17925/USN.2013.09.01.52

+Correspondence: Antonios Kerasnoudis, MD, Department of Neurology, St Josef-Hospital, Ruhr University, Gudrunstr 56, 44791 Bochum, Germany.

 E: antonis.kerasnoudis@gmail.com

-Chronic inflammatory demyelinating polyneuropathy (CIDP) is an acquired immune-mediated inflammatory disorder of the peripheral nervous system with an estimated prevalence of about 0.5 per 100,000 children and 1 to 2 per 100,000 adults.
-Typical CIDP arises between the ages of 30 and 60 years and is characterised from a progressive, symmetric proximal and distal muscle weakness, paresthesias, sensory dysfunction, impaired balance and reduced or diminished tendon reflexes which evolve slowly over at least 8 weeks.
-The course can be either monophasic with stepwise progression or relapsing with spontaneous remissions.
-The diagnosis is based, in typical cases, on the time course, distribution pattern of nerve impairment and results of the nerve conduction studies (NCS), that are frequently consistent with a motor and sensory demyelinating polyradiculoneuropathy, with evidence of conduction block and temporal dispersion.
-These findings may be further supported from evidence of cytoalbuminologic dissociation in cerebrospinal fluid analysis, but this is not obligatory for the diagnosis.
-Different criteria, such as Inflammatory Neuropathy Cause and Treatment (INCAT), American Academy of Neurology (AAN) and Saperstein, can be used to define the disease.7,8
+Chronic inflammatory demyelinating polyneuropathy (CIDP) is an acquired immune-mediated inflammatory disorder of the peripheral nervous system with an estimated prevalence of about 0.5 per 100,000 children and one to two per 100,000 adults.
+1.2 Typical CIDP arises between 30 and 60 years of age and is characterized by progressive, symmetric, proximal, and distal muscle weakness, paresthesias, sensory dysfunction, impaired balance, and reduced or diminished tendon reflexes, which evolve slowly over at least 8 weeks.
+The course can be either monophasic with stepwise progression or relapsing with spontaneous remissions.3 The diagnosis is based, in typical cases, on the time course, distribution pattern of nerve impairment, and results of the nerve conduction studies (NCS), which are frequently consistent with a motor and sensory demyelinating polyradiculoneuropathy, with evidence of conduction block and temporal dispersion.
+These findings may be further supported with evidence of cytoalbuminologic dissociation in cerebrospinal fluid analysis, but this is not obligatory for the diagnosis.
+Different criteria, such as Inflammatory Neuropathy Cause and Treatment (INCAT), American Academy of Neurology (AAN), and Saperstein, can be used to define the disease.

-While the NCS remain nowadays fundamental to confirm the presence, pattern and severity of this type of polyradiculoneuropathy, new challenges arose in the last few years, how to acquire the best static and dynamic imaging of the relevant nerve structures in CIDP, aiming to provide a complementary and holistic approach to nerve impairment.
-Using magnetic resonance imaging (MRI), various hypertrophic changes have been demonstrated in peripheral nerves, roots or brachial plexus in studies on CIDP patients.9-14 Although MRI is a very accurate diagnostic method in imaging soft tissues, it has the disadvantages of being expensive, time-consuming, affected from artefacts (for example metal) and not practical, especially when a number of nerves need to be examined over a long course in patients with polyneuropathy.
-The role of neuromuscular ultrasound in the diagnostic workup of CIDP and polyneuropathies in general, remains less well defined and parallels the beginnings of research of entrapment neuropathies.
-Only a few studies in the literature have used ultrasound to examine the pathological changes in immune-mediated neuropathies, highlighting mainly pathological changes of the cross sectional area of peripheral nerves and their correlation with clinical and electrophysiological findings.15-21 This review provides a timely update on the diagnostic role of neuromuscular ultrasound in the diagnostic of CIDP, while possible future possibilities of neuromuscular ultrasound are also discussed.
+While nowadays NCS remain fundamental to confirm the presence, pattern, and severity of this type of polyradiculoneuropathy, new challenges have arisen recently in terms of how to acquire the best static and dynamic imaging of the relevant nerve structures in CIDP, with the aim of providing a complementary and holistic approach to nerve impairment.
+Using magnetic resonance imaging (MRI), various hypertrophic changes have been demonstrated in peripheral nerves, roots, or brachial plexus in studies on CIDP patients.9-14 Although MRI is an accurate diagnostic method in imaging soft tissues, it has the disadvantages of being expensive, timeconsuming, affected by artefacts (e.g. metal), and not practical, especially when a number of nerves need to be examined over a long course in patients with polyneuropathy.
+The role of neuromuscular ultrasound in the diagnostic workup of CIDP and polyneuropathies, in general, remains less well defined and parallels the beginnings of research of entrapment neuropathies.
+Only a few studies in the literature have used ultrasound to examine the pathologic changes in immune-mediated neuropathies, highlighting mainly pathologic changes of the cross-sectional area (CSA) of peripheral nerves and their correlation with clinical and electrophysiologic findings.
+15-21 This review provides an update on the diagnostic role of neuromuscular ultrasound in the diagnostic of CIDP, while possible future possibilities of neuromuscular ultrasound are also discussed.

-Quantification of Ultrasound Findings in Immune-mediated Neuropathies

-Cross sectional area (CSA) reference values for peripheral nerves and brachial plexus have been reported in various studies in the literature.22-27 The difficulty, however, to differentiate a normal from a pathological heterogeneity of cross sectional area changes in peripheral nerves, especially in CIDP cases, remains an important limitation of neuromuscular ultrasound in clinical practice.
-Two novel ultrasound measures, aiming to quantify pathological ultrasound changes of peripheral nerves in immune-mediated polyneuropathies, have been recently introduced in the literature: (1) the intranerve cross sectional area variability (for each nerve), defined as maximal cross sectional area / minimal cross sectional area and (2) the internerve cross sectional area variability (for each patient), defined as nerve with maximal intranerve cross sectional area variability/nerve with minimal intranerve cross sectional area variability, (3) the side to side difference ratio of the intranerve cross sectional area variability (SSDIVA) (for each nerve), defined as side with maximal intranerve cross-sectional area variability / side with minimal intranerve cross-sectional area variability and (4) the intraplexus cross sectional area variability defined as: maximal cross sectional area of the brachial plexus / minimal cross sectional area of the brachial plexus (see Table 1).
+Quantification of Ultrasound Findings in Immune-mediated Neuropathies peripheral nerves, especially in CIDP cases, remains an important limitation of neuromuscular ultrasound in clinical practice.
+Novel ultrasound measures, aiming to quantify pathologic ultrasound changes of peripheral nerves in immune-mediated polyneuropathies, have been recently introduced in the literature: (1) the intranerve CSA variability (for each nerve), defined as maximal CSA/minimal CSA, (2) the internerve CSA variability (for each patient), defined as nerve with maximal intranerve CSA variability/nerve with minimal intranerve CSA variability, (SSDIVA) (for each nerve), defined as side with maximal intranerve CSA variability/side with minimal intranerve CSA variability, and (4) the intraplexus CSA variability defined as: maximal CSA of the brachial plexus/minimal CSA of the brachial plexus (see Table 1).